-During the year, the Group continued to conduct research on the combustion technology in order to develop the business of manufacturing and sale of burner combustion equipment and the provision of related technical support services.
-The burner combustion equipment can be applied in a wide spectrum including asphalt mixing plants, furnaces, heating systems, etc. As at 31 December 2022, forty (31 December 2021: forty) patents of combustion technology were registered and one patent was pending registration.
+During the Year, the Group continued to conduct research on the combustion technology in order to develop the business of manufacturing and sale of burner combustion equipment and the provision of related technical support services.
+The burner combustion equipment can be applied in a wide spectrum including asphalt mixing plants, furnace, heating system, etc. As at 31 December 2023, forty (31 December 2022: forty) patents of combustion technology were registered.